USA Banner

 Applied Data Science

-• Application of artificial intelligence, particularly machine learning and natural language processing, to enhance tools and analyses
+• Application of artificial intelligence, particularly machine learning and natural language processing, to enhance data tools and analyses

 • Scenario analyses for multimodal supply chains and resilient infrastructure options

-• Engineering assessments including technology readiness level evaluations and failure mode and effects analysis expertise, trade-off assessments, and deployment experience
+• Engineering assessments including technology readiness level evaluations and failure mode and effects, all aimed to increase transportation safety

 • Impact analyses of infrastructure technology on employment, commuting, and freight operations